 Right off the bat, let’s dispel a few common misconceptions that I observe over and over.

+Myth 1: Harvest is at the end of summer.
+Sometimes new gardeners have the idea that gardening is like a sandwich.
+They expect to plant in the spring and harvest in the fall.
 Truth: If you’ve gardened for awhile, you know the truth is very different.
 Aside from the near daily attention of watering and weeding, you can begin eating out of your garden within the first few weeks after planting (in garden talk that’s almost immediately), and throughout the growing season.
-Harvest is an ongoing process all season long.
-That means you’re picking and eating, but also picking and dehydrating, canning and freezing what cannot be consumed right away.
+Harvest is an ongoing processall-season-long.
+That means you’re picking and eating of course, but also picking and freezing, picking and canning, picking and pickling or fermenting, and picking and dehydrating all that is not consumed right away.

-Truth: The word “fresh” has been stretched to mean all sorts of things.
-The produce in the grocery stores would be best defined as ‘perishable’.
-In many cases, it takes a week or more before it arrives on our grocery store shelves, and this after being picked before its ripe.
-Since all food begins deteriorating within the hour its harvested, having it be two weeks from harvest before we BUY it, is a problem.
+In many cases, it often takes a week or more after harvest before produce arrives on our grocery store shelves, and this, after being picked before it’s ripe.
+Since all produce begins deteriorating within the hour it’s harvested, having it be two weeks from harvest before we even see it is a problem.
 Sometimes, preserved food might actually be more nutritious than the older perishable food in the produce department.
 Open your mind to some new considerations.

-Generally this is what you can expect:
+Generally this is what you can expect with preserving:

-1. Canned food – commercially canned or home bottled food has a recommended shelf life of 18 months to 2 years.
+Canned food – commercially canned or home-bottled food has a recommended shelf life of 18 months to 2 years.
 Two years is the time frame I try to work within.
-Nutritional value is approximately 40% of whatever that food was the hour it went into the bottle.
-That nutritional value decreases as it ages, so yes, we may all know someone who has bottled peaches from 2018 on their shelf, but the nutritional value is so poor . . . .
+Nutritional value is approximately 40% of whatever that food was when it went into the bottle.
+That nutritional value decreases as it ages, so yes, we may all know someone who has bottled peaches from 2018 on their shelf, but just because it’s there, doesn’t mean it should be eaten.
+The nutritional value is so poor . . . .
 Just EAT the doggone thing or give it to the chickens!
 Get it over with!
 What are you waiting for?

-2. Frozen fruits and vegetables if prepared properly have a recommended shelf life of 4 months to a year.
+Frozen fruits and vegetables if prepared properly have a recommended shelf life of 4 months to a year.
 For me, I use a year as my benchmark.
 Nutritional value is approximately 60% of whatever the food was the hour it went into the freezer.
 The key is to have it in the freezer as close to harvest time as possible.
 Don’t forget about it in there.

-3. Dehydrated foods have a Potential Shelf Life of – 1 year for fruits, 6 months for vegetables, 1-2 months for meat (6 months if vacuum sealed.
+Dehydrated foods have a Potential Shelf Life of – 1 year for fruits, 6 months for vegetables, 1-2 months for meat (6 months if vacuum sealed.
 I say potential because there are so many factors to consider when dehydrating at home.
 How long between picking time and the dehydrator?
 Did you remove all the moisture?
 Are you certain?
 How are you storing it?
 Best practise is to store in coolish room temperatures (no less than 40 F / 5 C and no higher than 70 F / 20 C), out of direct light.
 Nutritional value is approximately 80%; again the key is prompt processing.

 One of your greatest resources when learning how to preserve the food you grow (or acquire) is other people.
-Everyone has an idea you’ve never tried before.
+Everyone has an idea you’ve never tried (or even heard about) before.
 Don’t be stuck in the way you’ve always done things, just because that’s how you always have.
-Be open minded and willing to LEARN, willing to try new things and share your successes and failures.
+But just because your girlfriend’s mom did things a certain way, doesn’t mean that’s best either.
+Be open-minded and willing to LEARN, willing to try new things.
+Be wise and pay attention to details.
+And then share your successes and failures with others so everyone can get better.

-an important side trip . . . . .
+before we go on, we must take an important cautionary side trip . . . . . don’t skip this part below, it could save your life

 Botulism! is nothing to trifle with.

-Botulism is a rare but serious condition caused by a toxin that attacks the body’s nerves.
+What is it?
+Botulism is a rare but serious condition caused by a toxin that attacks the body’s nervous system.
 It can cause life-threatening symptoms.
-All forms of botulism can be fatal and are considered medical emergencies, but for our purposes here, we’re only concerned about Foodborne botulism.
-The harmful bacteria thrive and make the toxin in environments with little oxygen, such as in canned food.
-There.
-I said it.
-The growth of the bacterial toxin responsible for botulism thrives in low oxygen and low acid environments.
-This happens most often in preserved foods and in inadequately processed home-canned or home-bottled foods.
-Freezing does not kill botulism and neither does boiling.
+All forms of botulism can be fatal and are considered medical emergencies, but for our purposes here, we’re only talking about Foodborne Botulism.

 Strict adherence to cleanliness, and ensuring that proper canning methods are used when home preserving is more important than we might suspect.
 Fruits and vegetables should be washed thoroughly before using.
 Glass jars should be cleaned with hot soapy water, rinsed with hot water and kept clean till used.
 It is not necessary to sterilize jars if they will be processed in a hot water bath for at least 10 minutes.